-Do Senior Citizens pay Capital Gains Tax When Selling Their Homes in Texas?
+Do Senior Citizens Pay Capital Gains Tax When Selling a House?

 - What is the capital gains tax when selling homes?